neythonstreitz/encor-problem-sets/Labs/VRF/vrf-lab.md

 1.3 Verify VRF creation

-### Step 2: AssignLoopback and Sub-interface interfaces
+### Step 2: Assign Loopback and Sub-interface interfaces

 2.1 Create Loopback0
 - Assign to the Customer_A VRF